 Please note that the Diocese expects that governors will be able to identify specifically Catholic training they have completed during the course of a term of office.
 The Diocese has developed a programme of governor development which includes webinars, face-to-face training and online learning through Gift-ED.
 The current programme of governor webinars and face-to-face training, and details of how to book, can be found in the Events section of the Diocesan website

 Gift-ED - online learning

-The Diocese of Brentwood Education Service has also developed a library of online courses to support governors in their role.
-You are only required to complete the Faithful Governance course at this stage and should have been sent the unique access code for your school to access this course.
-If you have any problems registering for Gift-ED get in touch debbibotham@dioceseofbrentwood.org
+The Diocese of Brentwood Education Service has also developed a library of online courses to support governors in their role, including a Faithful Governance course for new governors.